 About our history: We have been specializing in Chinese tattoo translation and design since 1999.
 We are one of the earliest pioneers in offering chinese tattoo symbols on the internet.
 Over the past years, we have had the honor to serve customers from all over the world.
 Read customer feedback

-Her calligraphy has graced the skin of many satisfied customers for over a decade, and her work has also been featured in books and exhibitions.
+Her calligraphy has graced the skin of many satisfied customers for over a decade.

 You can only order Tai's one-of-a-kind grass and brush calligraphy for your unique tattoo design here at Transname.com and not anywhere else.